Zero-based numbering: Other fields

 The year zero does not exist in the widely used Gregorian calendar or in its predecessor, the Julian calendar.
 Under those systems, the year 1 BC is followed by AD 1.
 However, there is a year zero in astronomical year numbering (where it coincides with the Julian year 1 BC) and in ISO 8601:2004 (where it coincides with the Gregorian year 1 BC), as well as in all Buddhist and Hindu calendars.

 In many countries, the ground floor in buildings is considered as floor number 0 rather than as the "1st floor", the naming convention usually found in the United States of America.
 This makes a consistent set with underground floors marked with negative numbers.

 While the ordinal of 0 mostly finds use in communities directly connected to mathematics, physics, and computer science, there are also instances in classical music.
 The composer Anton Bruckner regarded his early Symphony in D minor to be unworthy of including in the canon of his works, and he wrote gilt nicht ("doesn't count") on the score and a circle with a crossbar, intending it to mean "invalid".
 But posthumously, this work came to be known as Symphony No. 0 in D minor, even though it was actually written after Symphony No. 1 in C minor.
 There is an even earlier Symphony in F minor of Bruckner's, which is sometimes called No. 00.
 The Russian composer Alfred Schnittke also wrote a Symphony No. 0.

 In some universities, including Oxford and Cambridge, "week 0" or occasionally "noughth week" refers to the week before the first week of lectures in a term.
 In Australia, some universities refer to this as "O week", which serves as a pun on "orientation week".
 As a parallel, the introductory weeks at university educations in Sweden are generally called nollning (zeroing).

 The United States Air Force starts basic training each Wednesday, and the first week (of eight) is considered to begin with the following Sunday.
 The four days before that Sunday are often referred to as "zero week".

 24-hour clocks and the international standard ISO 8601 use 0 to denote the first (zeroth) hour of the day, consistent with using the 0 to denote the first (zeroth) minute of the hour and the first (zeroth) second of the minute.
 Also, the 12-hour clocks used in Japan use 0 to denote the hour immediately after midnight and noon in contrast to 12 used elsewhere, in order to avoid confusion whether 12 a.m. and 12 p.m. represent noon or midnight.

-King's Cross station in London, Edinburgh Haymarket, and stations in Uppsala, Yonago, Stockport and Cardiff have a Platform 0.